ay0408/DOSS/README.md

 In "distribution_evaluation" folder, the most advisable $(\alpha, \beta)$-admissible distribution for noise generation was investigated.

-"vs SS" folder provides the comparison results between our DOSS and the original ${\it smooth sensitivity)$ in terms of output accuracy.
+"vs SS" folder provides the comparison results between our DOSS and the original ${\it smooth sensitivity}$ in terms of output accuracy.

 The run time of our algorithm (Algorithm 1 in our paper) used for computing the ${\it direction-oriented smooth sensitivity}$ was measured for reference, in "RunTime" folder.